aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 1. Navigate to CDK Directory
 2. Set `cdk.context.json` values --> The `cdk.context.json` file tells the CDK Toolkit the context and parameters for your app.

-    **Context Variables**
+#### **Context Parameters**

+Before deployment navigate to `cdk.context.json` and update the required context parameters which include: `adminEmail`, and `repoBranch`.
+Review the optional and required context variables below.

-    - `adminEmail`            The email address for the administrator of the app
+- Required:`adminEmail` The email address for the administrator of the app
-    - `repoBranch`            The branch to deploy in your pipeline (default is `/main`)
+- Required:`repoBranch` The branch to deploy in your pipeline (default is `/main`)
-    - `quicksightUserName`    Optional: Username for access to the carbon emissions dataset and dashboard.
+- Optional:`quicksightUserName` Username for access to the carbon emissions dataset and dashboard.
+- Optional:`deployQuicksightStack` Determines whether this stack is deployed.
+Default is false, change to `true` if you want to deploy this stack.
+- Optional:`deploySagemakerStack` Determines whether this stack is deployed.
+Default is false, change to `true` if you want to deploy this stack.
 Note: If you choose to deploy the optional Quicksight Module make sure you review [QuickSight setup instructions](lib/quicksight/documentation/README.md)

 ### 3/ Install dependencies, build, and synthesize the CDK app